INFO-201-Fall-2023/final-project-repositories-chenye0615/README.md

 final-project-repositories-chenye0615 created by GitHub Classroom

 1.Story Pitch

-What impact does the climate crisis have on us?Each year, we witness examples that demonstrate the severity of the climate crisis, such as the 2022 California wildfires, the 2022 Pakistan floods that caused over 1,700 deaths, alpine ski resorts that may have to close due to melting glaciers.
+What impact does the climate crisis have on us?
+Each year, we witness examples that demonstrate the severity of the climate crisis, such as the 2022 California wildfires, the 2022 Pakistan floods that caused over 1,700 deaths, alpine ski resorts that may have to close due to melting glaciers.
 However, these catastrophic events are not the only indicators of the seriousness of the climate crisis.